acktie/Acktie-Mobile-iOS-QR-Reader/documentation/index.md

 alpha: 0.5  // half transparent

+##### allowZoom (optional):
+This feature controls whether or not the user is allowed to use the pitch to zoom gesture.

+Example:

+allowZoom: false,

+By default this value is true.

 ### scanQRFromImageCapture

 Scans a QR code from an image taken from the Camera.
 The user will have to manually click scan for the QR Code to be scanned.